A Surprising Predictor of the End of Relationships

 Study of men’s disapproval of their wives’ friends and divorce

-Data for this investigation came from a longitudinal study which followed 373 same-race couples (174 White; 199 Black) during their first 16 years of marriage.1
+Data for this investigation came from a longitudinal study that followed 373 same-race couples (174 White; 199 Black) during their first 16 years of marriage.1

 By Year 16, 46 percent of couples — 55 percent Black and 36 percent White — had separated or divorced.

 In White couples only, husbands’ criticism of their wives’ friends at Year 1 appeared to predict divorce 15 years later.
 This association remained even after researchers controlled for other factors shown to predict divorce in previous research (first-year marital quality, income, etc).

 1. Why is a man’s negative perception of his wife’s companions (but not a woman’s perception of her husband’s) predictive of divorce?

 2. Why is this link absent in Black couples?

 Disapproval of wife’s friends was not related to divorce in Black couples, perhaps because research shows that Black couples are more family-oriented.
 That is, the stability of Black marriages is more dependent on family connections than on friend networks.

 Why does men’s dislike of their wives’ friends predict divorce?